wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-events/includes/it-readiness.md

 > An eCDN can help address network and bandwidth issues in Live Events.
 Using an eCDN limits network traffic crossing the company firewall, for example.
 Many eCDNs also support P2P or cache proxy solutions and real-time monitoring.
 [Learn more about video delivery in Teams](/stream/network-overview?azure-portal=true).

 ## Set up support resources for your event
-When you configure **Support URL** you define the link that your event attendees see during the event and which they can use to get help if they run into technical issues.
+When you configure the **Support URL** setting, you define the link that your event attendees see during the event and which they can use to get help if they run into technical issues.
 You'll also need technical staff available to provide support for your event staff.
 The technical staff needs to be familiar with your event content and any production tools, like encoders, that you're using.